300 acres of rollings hills, dead celebrities, incredible sculptures and patriotic fervor.

 Hey Mary, who’s that under her dress?

-Forest Lawn has numerous places to enjoy some incredible views of our city, including this one of Glendale.
+There are numerous places to enjoy incredible views of our city, including this one of Glendale.

 Italy meets Glendale